CrossFit

 Balancing act

-This raises the question whether relapses of Covid-19 symptoms are triggered by too much physical, mental and emotional stress on an individual level?
+This raises the question whether relapses of COVID-19 symptoms are triggered by too much physical, mental and emotional stress on an individual level?
 It also raises the question on how to find that individual threshold, that delicate balance between exercising sufficiently to achieve health gains and going too far, resulting in a relapse of symptoms?[xxiv]

 Obviously monitoring athletes in their return to sports is essential.
 This requires a balancing act between returning to exercise and an active lifestyle as soon as possible; having enough energy for daily activities such as work and family; and dealing with the mental struggle of recovery and acceptance.
 All at an adequate intensity that does not trigger the relapse of symptoms.